rlugojr/linkurious-enterprise-manual/search/edges.md

 ## Search relationships

 We may have millions of relationships in our graph.
-What if we are looking at a specific relationship?
+What if we want to look at a specific relationship?
 We can use the search bar in the Linkurious Enterprise interface to find it quickly.

 By default the search bar searches nodes.
 To search a relationship, we click on the we hoover over the ```search relationships``` icon.